sourcecred/docs/culture/review_culture.md

 valuable.

 On finishing their review, the reviewer can:
-- ask questions to better understand the change
+- Ask questions to better understand the change
-- suggest changes to it
+- Suggest changes to it
-- approve the change
+- Approve the change

-Most changes go through a few rounds of reviews before being approved.
+Many changes go through a few rounds of reviews before being approved.

 ### Approval and Merging